by J. Scott Lopes

 The hours of the center's operation are 6 a.m. to 10 p.m. daily.
 It is located in Terminal A, Landside, Level 1 (prior to going though TSA).
 Access is restricted, and a valid military ID is required for entry.

 The USO is a nonprofit organization, which relies solely on donations and volunteers.
 If you would more information, visit the USO's website.

 ABOUT THE AUTHOR:

 J. Scott Lopes is a long time Disney fan who first went to Walt Disney World as a child in 1989 and has enjoyed traveling to Orlando ever since.
-He is interested in all things Disney Parks related and especially interested in the Walt Disney Imagineering division and all of the work and detail that they put into everything that they engineer.
+He is interested in all things Disney Parks-related -- especially in the Walt Disney Imagineering division and all of the work and detail that they put into everything that they engineer.

-The previous post in this blog was Remembering Walt.
+The next post in this blog is That’s Not Poutine!.